-- Patients may not disturb other patients. - Patients may not disrupt or interfere with care provided to other patients and the operations of the medical center. - Patients may not conduct any illegal activities on the premises of the medical center. - Patients may not smoke or use tobacco products on the medical center campus.
+- · Patients may not disturb other patients. - Patients may not disrupt or interfere with care provided to other patients and the operations of the medical center. - Patients may not conduct any illegal activities on the premises of the medical center.

 Patient Rights and Responsibilities (cont.)